1313 – GaitWay to Mobility

 Beginner / Pool Workshop

-COURSE DESCRIPTION: GaitWay to Mobility includes a review and analysis of current literature supporting the therapeutic value of water walking, assessment tools that support the use water walking as a therapeutic intervention, the use of goal-oriented gait and specific therapeutic gait techniques.
-Assessment techniques will be demonstrated during lecture.
+COURSE DESCRIPTION: GaitWay to Mobility includes a brief review and analysis of current literature supporting the therapeutic value of water walking, assessment tools that support the use water walking as a therapeutic intervention, the use of goal-oriented gait and specific therapeutic gait techniques.
+Assessment techniques will be introduced during lecture.
 Therapeutic and wellness gait techniques will be practiced in the pool.
-Exploration of equipment options for progression will be an important part of both lecture and pool practical.
+Exploration of equipment options for progression will be considered in lecture and pool practical.
 Anyone whose land mobility would improve by balance, coordination and endurance activities can benefit from this fun and engaging aquatic program.

 1) Identify the benefit of pool walking as it relates to land-based walking.